JimLynchCodes/Programming-Jokes-Generator/README.md

 # Live Endpoints
 This project is hosted live!
 It's a public HTTPS api so no api keys are required, but each client is rate limited to only 50 requests per day.

+_Note: Sorry, I cancelled my AWS membership so these endpoints are no longer live..._ 😢

 ### endpoints:
   - GET - https://r2iol78q44.execute-api.us-east-1.amazonaws.com/dev/healthCheck
   - GET - https://r2iol78q44.execute-api.us-east-1.amazonaws.com/dev/now